-We are a new endeavor interested in pushing the boundaries of online publishing.
-We are soliciting critical essays, film, artwork, design, and process pieces that question, analyze, and/or hack the tools of digital culture.
+Digital America is interested in pushing the boundaries of online publishing.
+We publish critical essays, film, art, design, and process work that question, analyze, and/or hack the tools of digital culture.
 We are also interested in work that explores how new behaviors and new, global networks of power and influence are shaping American life.

 We believe that Millennials have a unique perspective as they engage digital culture socially, professionally, creatively, and theoretically.
 The tools of digitization and the subsequent culture erupting from those tools are fueled by young thinkers and creators, and many of their decisions will impact all of our lives.